 When I first started with Twitter, I didn't get it.
 It took me a little while to realize that Twitter could be a huge business tool.
-Believe me; I know so many business owners who try Twitter and stop after couple days because they didn't find how Twitter could help them grow their business.
-But Twitter can be a great place to promote your free offer, interact with other professional and share your blog posts.
+Believe me, I know so many business owners who tried Twitter and stopped after a few days because they couldn’t figure out how this platform could help them grow their business.
+However, Twitter can be a great place to promote your free offer, interact with other professionals and share your blog posts.

-I started my Twitter account a year ago.
+I started my Twitter account about a year ago.
 Without too much effort, I rapidly grew my account to more than 6,700 followers.
 Twitter is also my third biggest traffic driver and source of new subscribers.
 (You can follow my account here)

 Did you know?
 (Source: Smallbiztrends)